-Cheryl D’Sa, a civil litigator and dispute strategist, is the managing partner of the firm, an elected bencher of the Law Society of British Columbia, Past President of the Vancouver Bar Association and recipient of Business in Vancouver’s Top 40 under 40 award.
+Cheryl D’Sa, a civil litigator, dispute strategist, and mediator is the managing partner of the firm, an elected bencher of the Law Society of British Columbia, Past President of the Vancouver Bar Association and recipient of Business in Vancouver’s Top 40 under 40 award.
 In 2021, she was awarded an Excellence Award in the category of Female Trailblazer of the Year by Canadian Lawyer Magazine’s Canadian Law Awards.

-Ms. D’Sa brings over ten years of experience to the firm in both insurance defense and plaintiff personal injury.
+Ms. D’Sa brings over thirteen years of experience to the firm in both insurance defense and plaintiff personal injury.
 Working as an ICBC defence lawyer earlier in her career has given Ms. D’Sa a wealth of knowledge which she now applies to her plaintiff files.
 She has appeared in all levels of Court in British Columbia.
 In addition to car accident and sports & recreation cases, Ms. D’Sa has handled personal injury files arising out of occupier’s liability such as slip and falls.
 Ms. D’Sa has represented clients with chronic pain, soft-tissue injuries, psychological injuries, orthopedic injuries and numerous other injuries.

 In November 2016, Ms. D’Sa was elected by her peers to be a Director of the Vancouver Bar Association and was the Chair of the Articling Committee, Childcare Committee and CLE Committee.
 The Vancouver Bar Association (VBA) is an over 1500 member strong organization serving lawyers and the legal community in the Vancouver area.
 In November 2018, Ms. D’Sa became the President of the VBA and held that role until November of 2019.

 Ms. D’Sa is active in providing continuing education programs in the legal and medical professions.
 She created and taught a three-part series of lectures at the UBC Medical School on Personal Injury Law with lectures held at the Vancouver General Hospital Diamond Health Care Centre and broadcasted live to the UBC Medical School campuses.
 Ms. D’Sa was honoured to be the only plaintiff personal injury lawyer invited to present at the CIRA Medical Seminar “Chronic Pain: A Multidisciplinary Approach” in 2014 where she discussed recent BC Supreme Court cases involving psychological aspects of chronic pain.